stackbit-projects/ultra-primrose-9dd8f/content/posts/data-science-with-julia-quick-glance.md

 thumb_img_alt: lorem-ipsum
 content_img_alt: lorem-ipsum
 excerpt: >-
-  Julia is keep raising its hype as the next programming language of Data Science, What does doing Data Science in Julia look like?
+  Julia’s hype as the next programming language of Data Science is always rising each year.
+What does doing Data Science in Julia look like?
 seo:
   title: ''
   description: ''